kelvinadeu/triangle-tracker/readme.md

 javascript

 #### contact information
-if there are bugs onmy work please you can communicate through my email:kelvinadeu25@gmail.communicate
+if there are bugs on my work please you can communicate through my email:kelvinadeu25@gmail.communicate

 #### license and copyright information